GeoNode/geonode-summit-2016/logistics/index.md

 ### Conference Location

-GeoNode Summit 2016 is planned to be held in the Headquarters of WFP, Rome, Italy.
+GeoNode Summit 2016 is planned to be held in the Headquarters of WFP in Rome and the Holiday Inn Rome.
 The agenda is still under development.
 We will update this page as new information is available and the agenda is confirmed.

 **WFP**